cedlemo/node-inspect-protocol/README.md

 parsed, it triggers the [Debugger.scriptParsed](https://chromedevtools.github.io/devtools-protocol/v8/Debugger#event-scriptParsed) event for each of them and return to the client debugger a lot of information about those scripts.

-The data returned are of the following form:
+The data returned is of the following form:

 ```json
 {